datadryad/dryad-app/app/views/tenants/ucop/_help.html.md

   use open file formats whenever possible (see the UK Data Archive for a [list of optimal file formats](http://www.data-archive.ac.uk/create-manage/format/formats-table)).
   Gather the following information to fully describe the dataset:
  - Dataset title - be as specific as possible
  - Full names and institutional affiliations of all dataset co-creators
  - Keywords for the dataset (use discipline-specific controlled vocabularies whenever possible)
  - Abstract briefly describing the dataset you are submitting– What is the data?
 Why was it collected?
  - Description of the methods used to collect the data
-- Citations to associated materials, including grant numbers, publications using the dataset, and other related datasets
+ - Related works and associated materials, including grant numbers, publications using the dataset, and other related datasets
  - If relevant, information about where the data was collected (e.g., the placename or lat/long coordinates)
  - Any other information that you would want to relay to someone analyzing your data

 For generic data management help, see the
 [DataONE Primer on Data Management Best Practices](http://www.dataone.org/sites/all/documents/DataONE_BP_Primer_020212.pdf) (PDF).

-### What are the file format requirements?
+#### What are the file format requirements?

-Dash accepts files in any format for deposit.
+We accept files in any format for deposit.
 However, we recommend using non-proprietary/open file types to make the data readable by more researchers over a longer span of time.
 (See the UK Data Archive for a [list of optimal file formats](http://www.data-archive.ac.uk/create-manage/format/formats-table).)